Your Store's Digital Address

-Your domain is your storefront's address.
-Shoppers make split-second trust decisions, and a professional domain helps.
-But the name matters more than the extension - Zappos sounds trustworthy.
+Research from Tidio and Kinesis shows 75% of consumers judge a company's credibility based on its website design[1].
+Your domain is part of that first impression.
+Shoppers make split-second trust decisions.
+But the name matters more than the extension.
+Zappos sounds trustworthy.
 BestShoesOnline4U does not.

 E-commerce domains need to work everywhere: on packaging, in podcast mentions, in Instagram bios, typed on phones.
 Short, brandable names win because they travel through every medium without breaking.